Bliksempie/fractured-world/chronicles/013-02-eastern-europe-and-surrounds.md

 ### The Black Tunnel of Ukraine

 A derelict metro line where light bends unnaturally.
-Scouts report growing fungal matter that doesn’t reflect in mirrors.
+Scouts report growing fungal matter that doesn't reflect in mirrors.

 ### The Vlach Cradle of Transylvania